threefoldfoundation/info_sdk/src/6_develop/code/kubernetes/code_kubernetes.md

 # set in the example network deployment - please replace with your personal network name.
 network_name = 'demo_network_name_01'

-# exmaple public ssh key.
+# example public ssh key.
 This is used to log in two the cluster nodes - please replace with you own ssh-key.
 sshkeys = ['ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIMtml/KgilrDqSeFDBRLImhoAfIqikR2N9XH3pVbb7ex zaibon@tesla']
 ```